cristiroma/skeledrup/README.md

 # How to use it

-Suppose you want to bootstrap your new project based on this skelet.
+Suppose you want to bootstrap your new project based on this skeleton.
 So, what should you do?

-1. Configure drush: copy etc/drushrc.php to your ~/.drush/ directory
-2. Use _Download ZIP_ Github feature from right menu and unpack into a new directory.
+1. Use _Download ZIP_ Github feature from right menu and unpack this release into a new directory.
+2. _(Optional)_ Configure drush: copy etc/drushrc.php to your ~/.drush/ directory
 3. Edit [etc/config.yml](etc/config.yml) to configure project global variables (used by everyone in the team)
 4. Instruct each team member to override these global settings by creating a local *etc/local.yml* file
 5. Customize [etc/project.yml](etc/project.yml) and [etc/profiles/standard/standard.info](etc/profiles/standard/standard.info) files to enable the modules you want to have for the new project
-6. Run ``drush sk-setup`` to download the Drupal core & modules (wrapper around ``drush make``)
+6. Run ``drush make etc/project.yml docroot`` to download the Drupal core & modules
-7. Run ``drush sk-install`` to create the database and install the Drupal instance on your computer (wrapper around ``drush site-install``)
+7. Run ``drush site-install`` to create the database and install the Drupal instance on your computer

 Now that you have a new project in place, you want to create a new repo from it and share with the team.

 7. Use ``git init .`` to create a new repo for your project.
 8. Commit & push the changes
-9. To further receive bug fixes and updates from this project you can add a new origin: ``git remote add skeledrup https://github.com/cristiroma/skeledrup``
-10. Use ``git fetch`` to download updates
-11. Use ``git merge skeledrup/master`` to include the updates in your working tree

-Repeat steps 10 and 11 each time you feel you need to bringing updates to your project.
-Happy coding :)

-12. (Optional) Instead of fixing bugs of this project in your own repo, fork this and contribute back using pull requests - then use bring them to your repo ;)

 # Writing tests